warpedpuppy/aws_s3_uploader_react/README.md

 1. first go to AWS and sign up for an S3 bucket, you need to get four pieces of information:
     1. the secret access key
     1. the not secret access key
-    1. the bucked name
+    1. the bucket name
-    1. the url root of the bucket that you'll need for the front end img src attributes
+    1. the url root of the bucket that you'll need for the frontend img src attributes

 1. backend:
     1. open a terminal window and cd into your backend folder.